 In 1979, the undergraduate degree programs were expanded to La Grande, Ore., to provide the eastern region of the state with baccalaureate-prepared nurses.
-Eastern Oregon University continues to be one of the campuses for the OHSU School of Nursing.

 The OHSU School of Nursing continued to evolve in the 1980s to reflect nursing's focus on health and interaction with specific populations.
 The departments included Adult Health and Illness, Community Health Care Systems, Family Nursing and Mental Health Nursing.
 In June 1983, the school gained approval from the Oregon State Board of Higher Education to begin a new graduate curriculum.
 This new program was designed so that the master's curriculum was the first component of a curriculum leading to the Doctor of Philosophy degree in nursing.
 Admissions to the PhD program began in fall 1985.